LaboratoireMecaniqueLille/crappy/docs/source/tutorials/getting_started.rst

 The previous sections presented several ways to stop a Crappy script.
 A clean shutdown lets hardware integrations deinitialize their devices.
 For example, an Actuator can stop a motor regardless of why the test ended.
-It also prevents worker processes from remaining alive and consuming system resources.
+It also lets the framework release the resources used by the test.

-Do not abruptly close the terminal or terminate Crappy from a system process manager unless the application is unresponsive.
-These methods can prevent hardware and worker-process cleanup.
+Do not abruptly close the terminal or force the application to close unless it is unresponsive.
+These methods can prevent hardware and software cleanup.

 Starting from version 2.0.0, hitting :kbd:`Control-c` to stop Crappy (i.e. raising :exc:`KeyboardInterrupt`) is also considered as an invalid behavior.